🔄

 Rider on dual-sport motorcycle in muddy off-road section during Colombia moto adventure.

-7-Day Perfect Loop Coffee Region Loop
+7-Day Perfect Loop Coffee Region Tour

 ⭐ Highlights

-• Soak in natural high-altitude hot springs
+• Soak high-altitude hot springs

 • Climb rugged off-road tracks in the Andes

-• Coffee stops in steep green valleys and colonial plazas
+• Coffee stops in colonial plazas

 • Hand-feed hummingbirds in cloud forest lodges